 In conclusion, we observed apoptotic DNA fragmentation, an increase in Bax-to-Bcl-2 ratio, mitochondrial release of AIF, an increase in caspase-3 and -8 activity and upregulation of p53 in soleus muscle during 48 hours of hindlimb suspension.
-Collectively, our data extend the previous indications that mitochondria-associated apoptosis is activated in skeletal muscle by simulated weightlessness conditions with contributions of the extrinsic pathway.
-Further experimental work will be crucial to clarify the contribution and the importance of the cellular and molecular mechanisms responsible for muscle wasting in order to develop effective countermeasures should be promising.
+Altogether, our data extend the previous indications that mitochondriaassociated apoptosis is activated in skeletal muscle by simulated weightlessness conditions with contributions of the extrinsic pathway.
+Further experimental work will be crucial to clarify the contribution and the importance of the cellular and molecular mechanisms responsible for muscle wasting in order to develop effective countermeasures.